jsborjesson/passwords/source/05-Result.md

 ## Result

-All the answers are attached in the Survey answers section.
+All the answers are attached in the Survey answers section, they were collected in May 2014 from 65 of my Facebook friends.
+The survey was anonymous.

 ### Summary